 Fascinated since childhood about the mystery of existence, it unfortunately wasn’t until adulthood I realised that the questions I repeatedly were asking myself were all part of the subject that is philosophy.
 These include – what is the meaning of life, why is the world the way it is, and why is there something rather than nothing?
 At the age of fourteen I asked my teacher "How can we be sure of anything?", to which I was shot down with the reply, "You need to get out a little more Bobby".
 Little did I know there was actually a subject that deals with it all.
 I thought I was just going crazy!

-Therefore to broaden my horizons I thought it would be quite the challenge to study philosophy at university, and now I teach the subject to poor unsuspecting students who think they may uncover great truths about our being.
-It is rather rewarding when it gets to the end of the year and they’re left with a sense of melancholy.
-It was after my first year of teaching it became subliminally clear - philosophical questions can’t be answered.
-That’s the point.
-It's a subject that contemplates what we don’t know, rather than what we do.
+Therefore to broaden my horizons I thought it would be quite the challenge to study philosophy at university, and now I teach the subject to poor unsuspecting students who think they may uncover great truths about our existence.
+But that's the point.
+Philosophy is a subject that contemplates what we don’t know, rather than what we do.

 There are, delightfully, no boundaries.
 The subject inevitably rears its ugly head towards almost all facets of academia – art, religion, health, music, science, language, mathematics, the list goes on.
-My specialism and interest stems towards four fields - philosophy of religion (does God exist), existentialism (God doesn't exist), moral philosophy (what's right and wrong), and to a degree, epistemology (how can we be sure of anything).
+My specialism and interest stems towards four fields - philosophy of religion (does God exist), existentialism (God doesn't exist), moral philosophy (right and wrong), and to a degree, epistemology (what is knowledge).
 It is, admittedly, a messy collage of ifs and buts.
 And if we can never be 100% sure of anything, then what's even the point?
 There are some philosophers who believe their beliefs are justified with enough certainty to constitute some form of knowledge.
 I know, its all dubious.

 However, the more I think about the universe, the more I recognise how arbitrary and selfish it can be.
-If someone did created us, they certainly have a lot of explaining to do!
+If a higher power did create us, then it certainly has a lot of explaining to do.
 My take on the Problem of Evil explores this issue at large.
 Richard Dawkins thinks there most certainly is no God and informs us that “the universe that we observe has precisely the properties we should expect if there is, at bottom, no design, no purpose, no evil, no good, nothing but pitiless indifference".
 It can't be denied that bad things happen to good people and good things happen to bad people, all the time.

 The problem of course is that a world without God frightens people.
 Where is then the meaning?
 Or the karma?
 This is why I love existentialism.
 The work of Jean Paul Sartre and Albert Camus both abandon religion and offer refreshing new alternatives involving freedom and revolt.
 Sartre I am still grappling with, however Camus (and his fictional work especially) is brilliantly entertaining, as well as enlightening.
 So, how do we attribute meaning in a meaningless world?
 The general gist is that we create our own meaning.
 This may satisfy some more than others.
 However, amidst all of the confusion, one thing I am certain of is that morality and meaning do not necessarily cease to exist without God or religion.